GarlGuo/COS568-A1/README.md

 ![Example on calculating time](Results/Plots/cudnn-convolution-kernel-time.png)

-3. (open-ended question) Analyze the major source of time spent during inference, and propose 2 solutions that may accelerate the inference.
-For this question, we don't need to implement such solutions and a written analysis suffice.
+3. (open-ended question) Analyze the major source of time spent during inference, and propose at least 1 solution that may accelerate the inference.
+For this question, we don't need to implement such solution(s) and simply describing the solution on the final report is sufficient.

 ### 3. The compression ratio